youanan/frankfusion/_posts/2007-09-23-betterxml-beta-release.markdown

 <http://betterxml.riaforge.org/>

-After some initial learning about XML and handling it in ColdFusion 6.1 & 7, I came to the conclusion that ColdFusion wasn't the best when it came to XML.
+After some initial learning about XML and handling it in ColdFusion 6.1 & 7, I came to the conclusion that ColdFusion wasn't the best when it came to XML.<!--more-->

 When reading and transforming XML, ColdFusion does a great job and is at its usual brilliantly quick.
 Where I think it gets cumbersome is in maintenance scenarios where you have to edit a given XML file.
 For example, you may have some XML that is being used as the sole data source and needs updating whenever a user adds item x or deletes item z, etc.